 For the peanut butter layer, beat peanut butter, butter and vanilla extract in medium mixer bowl until combined.
 Gradually beat in powdered sugar.
 You can do this with a mixer or by hand.
 Spread mixture on cake, all the way to the edge of the cake.
 Refrigerate for 30 minutes.

 For the ganache, heat the cream in small saucepan to boiling; remove from heat.
 Add semi-sweet morsels; let stand 5 minutes.
-Stir; refrigerate for 30 minutes or until mixture has thickened slightly.
+Stir.
+Refrigerate for 30 minutes or until mixture has thickened slightly.
 Pour chocolate on top and spread over sides of cake.
+It will pour over the whole cake and that is what you want.
 Refrigerate until ganache sets and you are ready to serve the buckeye cake.

 I use butter but I don’t know that it really matters whether it is salted or unsalted.
 I’ve used both and the cake always tastes fine.